ericnewnam/ericnewnam.github.io/README.md

    Before we begin, we will need to explore the dataframe and actively seek out missing, invalid, and abnormal values within our observations.

-   We will then explore the data through queries, and also try to discern patterns through Collaborative Filtering and some clustering, and also Principal Component Analysis.
+   We will then explore the data through queries, and also try to discern patterns through Collaborative Filtering, and also Principal Component Analysis.
 <br><br>